-{application, Application, [Opt1,...,OptN]}.
+{application, Application, [0pt1,...,0ptN]}.

 - Application, an atom, is the name of the application.
-The file must be named Application.app. - Each Opt is a tuple {Key, Value}, which define a certain property of the application.
+The file must be named Application.app. - Each Opt is a tuple {Key, Value}, which defines a certain property of the application.
 All keys are optional.
 Default values are used for any omitted keys.